MobCode100/SMS/README.md

 # SMS
- A simple project for ICT502 subject.
+ A trash project used as an experiment to GitHub.